yepzy/messy-client/readme.md

 ## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.
+Run `npm build` to create a distro folder